Preschool Spelling Help – Spelling Word Lists, Lessons, Activities, Printable Worksheets

 Time4Learning teaches a comprehensive preschool spelling curriculum using fun, preschool spelling activities to build a solid spelling foundation.
 Help your child excel in spelling, learn more about Time4Learning’s preschool spelling lessons, curriculum, activities and worksheets.

-Preschool Spelling Program and Curriculum Standards:
+Comprehensive Preschool Spelling and Language Arts Curriculum

 Spelling skills should develop as part of an overall language arts phonemic awareness, phonics, reading comprehension, vocabulary and reading fluency, grammar, reading and writing program.
 Children should (with help from their parents) develop their foundational spelling skills through an interest in words, regular writing, constant reading, a study of spelling rules, and playing of spelling games.
 Skilled, fluent readers are the culmination of the successful learning of a broad array of pre-reading and reading skills.
 Irrespective of family background, learning to be a skilled speller is often not a trouble-free process.
 Spelling programs, personalized tutoring, reading workbooks, spelling games, and structured computer spelling programs can help teach or reinforce these skills.